 - Tipped mower

 The reason outlined above but the most common reasons why your lawn mower could be blowing white smoke.
 However, a tipped mower is, in most cases, the reason why your lawn mower could be producing the fumes.
 You may have tipped your mower to unclog the chute, to change the blades, or clean out the deck.

 Fixing this issue is simple.
 Clear the mower off any oil and let it idle for a while.
 Allowing it to idle enables the lawnmower engine to rest, and the smoke will eventually clear itself out.
 If you are unaware of the correct way to tip over your mower, you can always check in your manual.
 It is also advisable to avoid surfaces that are steeper than a 15-degree angle.

 Overfilled Oil Reservoir

 If you want your mower to last longer, then engine oil should be your go-to.
 Engine oil sees your mower running smoothly and efficiently.
 Oil change regularly is a part of the maintenance of the mower.
 However, it is always advisable to know the right amount to put in and the fuel mixture ratio.

-Putting in less than the required amount can be a disaster while putting in excess can also cause you problem.
+Putting in less than the required amount can be a disaster while putting in excess can also cause you problems.
 The former causes friction due to a lack of enough lubrication.
 The latter causes the oil to enter the cylinder and causes burning along with the fuel.

 Too much oil in the lawn mower also poses the risk of an oil leak, which isn’t good news.
 Additionally, excess oil can also result in the crankset getting damaged, thus hindering its motion.
 Overfilling the engine with oil isn’t as bad as underfilling it since, as mentioned above, underfilling causes a lot of friction.